-An uncommon, autosomal dominant inherited disorder of connective tissue characterized by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation, aortic dissection, and root aneurysms.
+Marfan Syndrome is an uncommon, autosomal dominant inherited disorder of connective tissue characterized by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation (dislocation), aortic dissection, and root aneurysms.

 Multidisciplinary team of specialists confirm diagnosis clinically and genetically using fibrillin-1 gene screen, and manage treatment.

 Dilation of aorta progressive if diameter is over upper normal limit in adult of 3.8 cm, but dilation may be delayed by beta-blockers, angiotensin-II receptor antagonists, or verapamil.
 Risk of aortic dissection beyond this size or with pregnancy.

 Standard of elective surgical care for aortic dilation is modified David reimplantation operation with preservation of aortic valve leaflets and replacement of the aortic root.
 A second operation is becoming more widely available, namely PEARS exstent operation, which bears the same 1% mortality risk when performed electively by an experienced surgeon.